civicrm/org.civicrm.doctorwhen/doc/INSTALL.md

-# Doctor When: Installation and Usage
+# Doctor When: Installation, Usage, and Uninstallation

 ## Installation